VEckardt/IntegrityDocs/README.md

 ```
 SET IC_HOME=C:\Integrity\ILMClient11
 ```
-- In the case of a performance problem that is usually based on too much configuration data in Integrity, you can also disable certain types of objects, such as:
+- In the case of a performance problem that is usually based on too much configuration data in Integrity, you can also disable the scan of certain types of objects, such as:
 ```
 Parameter:
              --noViewsets:   disable Viewsets scan and output